 So the NT is a collection of accounts of Jesus Christ, letters to some of the first churches, and prophecies of what is yet to come, which, in the plan and providence of God who guided the churches to recognise that these documents were the inspired and infallible word of God, came to be enshrined, or canonised as such for the church for all time.
 There were many other documents inspired by the life and ministry of Jesus in circulation and use among the churches at the same time, but they were recognised as not having been inspired scripture, and were not included in the canon.

 This compilation of the documents written by those eye-witnesses is known as the New Testament, and contains the basis for the Christian religion; it is the written word of God, and is God’s revelation of himself to the world.
 However, even before this written word of God, there was the living Word of God, Jesus Christ.
 Although there was no New Testament as such in those first years of the Christian Church immediately following the ascension of Christ to heaven, and the outpouring of the Holy Spirit upon the assembled believers in Jerusalem, there was the Rule of Faith.
 People were being “born from above” (John 3:3, 5) as they heard the gospel from other Christian believers and encountered the risen Lord Jesus in a personal and spiritual way.
 The Rule of Faith found expression in the early creeds, such as the Apostles Creed, which were formulated from the basic facts of the gospel, and every new believer who presented himself as a candidate for baptism had to know this Rule of Faith.
-And then they too would tell the gospel to all and sundry; with the Rule of Faith in their minds and understanding, and the presence of Jesus through the Holy Spirit in their hearts, they were more than sufficiently equipped to tell their neighbours about him, and to live and die for him.
+And then they too would tell the gospel to all and sundry.
+With the Rule of Faith in their minds and understanding, and the presence of Jesus through the Holy Spirit in their hearts, they were more than sufficiently equipped to tell their neighbours about him, and to live and die for him.
 Before the end of the first century though, the New Testament documents had been written and the Church, both laity and clergy, recognised by the Holy Spirit that they were inspired by God and given to the churches for all time.

 And now the liberals want to rob God’s people, the Church, of this most precious and life-giving, living word.
 It has been the target of their attacks for over a century, but although they have had a few victories in deceiving people away from it, God is still there, the bible still continues its work of giving new life to those who receive its message, and Christian believers are encouraged and strengthened every day and in every place as they read it in their personal space, or with other believers as they gather together to read and study it, and in the worship services of their individual churches each week as it is read and expounded.
-The New Testament can never be destroyed because it is the living and abiding word of God, and it will never return to him void (Isa 55:11).
+The New Testament can never be destroyed because it is the living and abiding word of God, and it will never return to him empty (Isa 55:11).

 The Apostle John – eye witness